Boundless Energy has created the development concepts for numerous projects and has been involved in all development phases including:

 Westbrook Energy Center

 This project is a 560 MW CCGT, (operational since 2001), initiated by TR&MC prior to forming Boundless Energy.
 Though a generation project located in Westbrook Maine, it is noted here because it represents the type of comprehensive and innovative development concepts that have made Boundless’ transmission projects so unique.
-Westbrook Energy Center was initiated at the request of the City of Westbrook, which partnered with TR&MC as an effort to retain industrial development and spur economic growth.
+Westbrook Energy Center was initiated at the request of the City of Westbrook, which partnered with TR&MC in an effort to retain industrial development and spur economic growth.

 Neptune Regional Transmission System

 Neptune RTS is a multi-phase HVDC submarine network running along the northeast coast of the US from the Mid-Atlantic to Maritime Canada.
-It was conceived by TR&MC in the mid-1980’s, with actual project development initiated in 1997 after FERC promulgation of rules to enable open transmission access and independent development/ownership.
+It was conceived by TR&MC in the mid-1980s, with actual project development initiated in 1997 after FERC promulgation of rules to enable open transmission access and independent development/ownership.

-Juan de Fuca Cable
+Salish Sea (formerly Juan de Fuca Cable)

 CARITrans Limited Partnership

-The Triton Cable network is a series of HVDC Classic and Light interconnections proposed by SBPRTS to link coastal British Columbia and Alaska to California.
-Tens of thousands of megawatts of high quality renewable generation potential is stranded in the Pacific Northwest without access to any mainland grid.
+The Triton Cable network is a series of HVDC Classic and Light interconnections proposed to link coastal British Columbia and Alaska to California.
+Tens of thousands of megawatts of high-quality renewable generation potential is stranded in the Pacific Northwest without access to any mainland grid.
 Several large projects are already in development, but British Columbia lacks the infrastructure to incorporate this capacity into its own grid, let alone transmit to the US.
 Triton has initiated the feasibility study and a WECC path rating process for this network that will also serve to ring bus the BC grid.